maxfideles/ebac-backend-java-specialist-max/mod16/EgFacade/README.md

 }
 ```

-For example the **Rent** class will check if the user is already registered, which type of habitation the user would like to rent and return to the console the detail about the renting.
+For example, the **Rent** class will check if the user is already registered, which type of habitation the user would like to rent and return to the console the detail about the renting.

 ----